-Latent needs are needs currently not met by any industry, but also not specifically requested by the consumers, mostly because they don’t realise they have that particular need.
+Latent needs can be defined as any need not currently not met by existing products or services.
+Generally, they are not specifically known to be needed by consumers.
 There are some that claim that the concept of latent needs kills innovation, but actually, latent needs can lead to practical innovations that enhance our way of life in a way that we didn’t know could be possible.

 Practical innovation is the development of creative ideas in response to latent customer and business needs that are used by people on a daily basis.
 Here are some examples: